Severe storms expected Tuesday in the DMV

 TIMELINE:

-11 a.m. - 1 p.m.: Mostly cloudy with a few shower/storms forming northwest of D.C.
+Now to 1 p.m.: Mostly cloudy with light to moderate rain and a few embedded storms move through the area

-2 p.m. - 5 p.m.: Scattered downpours and thunderstorms.
-Some turn strong/severe.
-Storms may contain heavy rain, gusty winds, hail and isolated tornadoes.
+2 p.m. - 5 p.m.: The first wave of showers moves out.
+We'll be left with cloud cover, which helps to stabilize our atmosphere.
+IF the cloud cover breaks, our atmosphere will become more charged for strong to severe storms.

-6 p.m. - 11 p.m.: Clusters of showers and storms continue, some of which could be heavy/strong.
-Storms may contain heavy rain and gusty winds.
-Hail and an isolated tornado possible.
+6 p.m. - 11 p.m.: We'll track widely scattered downpours and storms, some of which could turn strong to severe.
+The greatest potential is south of the metro across central Virginia, the northern neck, and southern Maryland.

 RELATED: How to customize the stories and alerts you get from WUSA9